vicjwang/edx-platform/docs/en_us/course_authors/source/discussion_guidance_moderators.rst

 Discussion forums are hugely important tools in running a successful MOOC; they allow for substantive community development, in addition to being excellent sources of feedback and ideas for future iterations of the course.

 Moderators are the key to effectively managing these online communities.
 Moderators keep the discussions productive and relay important information (errata, student confusion or interest with particular topics, etc.) to the rest of the course staff.
-Discussions can be moderated by any of a number of members of the course team, but dedicating enough moderator time to develop and sustain a positive forum culture is the best way to cultivate a successful discussion
+Discussions can be moderated by any of a number of members of the course team, but dedicating enough time to moderation is the best way to cultivate a successful discussion culture.

 **********************
 Responsibilities